• Privacy policy

 Film Review: Triangle of Sadness

 ★★★★★ Ruben Östlund’s The Square won the Palme d’Or in 2017.
-A social satirist, he loves nothing better than to skewer bourgeois pretentions, masculinity or the art world.
-In his new film, Triangle of Sadness (2022), the Swedish director takes a bunch of brash and manipulative 1%ers on a voyage across the high seas and […]
+A social satirist, he loves nothing better than to skewer bourgeois pretentions, his past targets include masculinity and the art world.
+In his new film, Triangle of Sadness (2022), the Swedish director takes a bunch of brash and manipulative 1%ers on a voyage across […]

 Martyn Conterio by Martyn Conterio